floWneffetS/tutorial_dcTMD/README.md

 ```
 gmx mdrun -v -deffnm 3ptb_AMBER99SB_ben_pushRUN_0.001_001
 ```
 Note that the notation `*_0.001_*` stands for a velocity in Gromacs units of 0.001 nm/ps, i.e., 1 m/s.
-To our current experience, this is a sweet-spot velocity with a best trrade-off between slow pulling and minimal computational effort.
+To our current experience, this is a sweet-spot velocity with the best trade-off between slow pulling and minimal computational effort.
 These simulations will require 1-2 hours on a modern workstation, so you better run them in parallel on a HPC cluster of your choice.